-Priority 2: To provide Supported Employment (SE) Services to Youth
+Priority 2: To provide Supported Employment (SE) Services to individuals with most significant disabilities

-A. Finding -1997 c287: "The legislature finds that the rate of unemployment among individuals with developmental disabilities or other significant disabilities is high due to the limited employment opportunities available to them.
+A. Finding-1997 c287: "The legislature finds that the rate of unemployment among individuals with developmental disabilities or other most significant disabilities is high due to the limited employment opportunities available to them.
 Given that individuals with developmental disabilities or other significant disabilities are capable of filling employment positions in the general workforce population, supported employment is an effective way of integrating such individuals into the general workforce population.
-The creation of supported employment programs can increase the types and availability of employment positions for individuals with developmental disabilities or other significant disabilities."
-(1999 c 178 & 1:1997 c 287 & 1.)
+The creation of supported employment programs can increase the types and availability of employment positions for individuals with developmental disabilities or other most significant disabilities."
+(1999 c 178 & 1:1997 c 287& 1.)

-B. "Supported Employment" means employment for individuals with developmental disabilities or other significant disabilities who require on-the-job training and long-term support in order to fulfill their job duties successfully.
-Supported employment offers the same wages and benefits as similar non-supported employment positions.

-C. Target Population: A youth with disability is ages 14 - 24 regardless of if they are in school or not.
-All youth are covered under 504.
+- B. "Supported Employment" means employment for individuals with developmental disabilities or other most significant disabilities who require on-going supports, and long-term supports in order to fulfill their job duties successfully and retain competitive integrated employment.
+Supported employment offers the same competitive and customary wages and benefits as similar non-supported employment positions. - C. Target Population: Individuals with a most significant disability between the ages of 14-24, regardless of if they are in school or not.
+These individuals are covered under 504.

-SE Goals

-Goal 2.1 Annually increase the percentage of youth who during a program year participate in work-based learning experiences and internships
+SE Goals: Goal 2.1 Annually increase the percentage of individuals with most significant disabilities who during a program year participate in work-based learning experiences and internships (by a minimum rate of 1%);

-Goal 2.2 Annually increase the number of youth employed during the fourth quarter after exit.
+Goal 2.2 Annually increase the number of individuals with most significant disabilities in competitive integrated employment during the fourth quarter after exit (by a minimum rate of 1%)

-Goal 3.2 Annually increase the percentage of employers providing customized employment to individuals with significant disabilities.
-Customized employment means, in general, competitive integrated employment designed to meet both the specific abilities of the individual with a significant disability and the business needs of an employer.
+Goal 2.3 Annually increase the percentage of employers providing customized employment to individuals with most significant disabilities.
+Customized employment means, in general, competitive integrated employment designed to meet both the specific abilities of the individual with a most significant disability and the business needs of an employer (by a minimum rate of 1%).